Martin Kent: 1981 Ashes

 Kent was chosen to tour England in 1981.
 Greg Chappell elected not to tour and Kim Hughes thought at the beginning that Kent was the most likely candidate to replace him at number three.
 However he failed during the early games and a score of 91 by Trevor Chappell saw him come into contention for the spot.
 Eventually Chappell was selected, with Kent relegated to 12th man.

-Kent was 12th man in the famous third test, which England won.
+Kent was 12th man in the third test, which England won.
 He eventually hit form with 92 against Worcestershire (his previous high score had been 27).
 This earned him selection in the 4th test over Chappell, who was made 12th man.

 Kent turned out to be one of Australia's best performing batsmen in the second half of the tour, with a consistent string of scores.
 He made 171 runs, including a fifty as a makeshift opener at the Oval.

 He made 46 and 10 in the 4th test, 52 and 2 in the fifth and 54 and 7 in the 6th.